cplanck/tldraw-react-flow/apps/examples/src/examples/connectable/README.md

 ---
-title: Connectable
+title: Connectable Example
 component: ./ConnectableExample.tsx
-category: shapes/tools
+category: ui
-priority: 1
+priority: 2
-description: A custom tool for creating connectable nodes
-hide: false
+keywords: [in front of the canvas, contextual]
 ---

-# Connectable Example

-This example shows how to create a custom tool with UI components that allows creating connectable nodes.
+Show a contextual toolbar above the shapes when they are selected.

+---

+An example of how to show a contextual toolbar which appears on top of the selected shapes.
+It is displayed above the canvas, but below other UI elements.

+Select shapes of different types and adjust the size of the shapes - this works just like adjusting the size from the Style panel on the right side.